-If the Overview and Scrutiny Committee or Task and Finish Group is undertaking a scrutiny review it will consider all the evidence available to it before coming up with its findings and recommendations which will be compiled into a report.
-It is possible that after giving evidence you could be asked to comment on a draft report in relation to matters of clarification; but please remember that it is the Overview and Scrutiny Committee or Task and Finish Group itself that has the final say on content of any report.
-The report will then normally be considered in draft by the appropriate Committee or Task and Finish Group prior to submission to the Executive or partner organisation.
-The Executive or partner organisation can decide to accept all the recommendations made, partially accept them or decline to accept any of them.
+If the Overview and Scrutiny Committee or Task and Finish Group were undertaking a scrutiny review it will consider all the evidence available to it before coming up with its findings and recommendations which will be compiled into a report.
+It is possible that after giving evidence you could be asked to comment on a draft report for matters of clarification; but please remember that it is the Overview and Scrutiny Committee or Task and Finish Group itself that has the final say on content of any report.
+The report will then normally be considered in draft by the appropriate Committee or Task and Finish Group prior to submission to the Executive or Partner organisation.

+The Executive or Partner Organisation can decide to accept all the recommendations made, partially accept them or decline to accept any of them.